nobnak/UnityUtility/README.md

 Tools for Unity

 ## PortableCollider
-Raycast for GameObjects which Collider is not attached on
+Raycast for GameObjects on which Collider is not attached.